xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

    1. `chroot /t`

-IN CHROOTED ENV (new system)
+III.
+OS CONFIG
 ---

+*Context: chrooted to the new system*

-10. mount the lvmetad from host into chroot
+10. mount the `lvmetad` from host into chroot

    *. `mount --bind /hostrun/lvm /run/lvm`